JohnForsgren/Overviewer/Project_Documentation/BACKLOLG_&_AdditionalFeatures.md

+== Small additions ==
+- There should be in addition to "Deselectt all Types" a "Select all types" button.

 == Ensuring Maximum quality of the output ==
 The important next step is to ensure that the OPTIMAL LOGIC is used for the RIGHT LANGUAGES.
 This concerns our PDF and SPA applications.